catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 ## 5. Additional circuit features
 **Capacitor explosions:**

-Capacitors explode when the current through them passes a certain threshold (to avoid shorts causing NaN voltages or currents due to a very fast growth of voltage), and if 10 or more V passes through in the wrong direction (opposite polarity).
-The later is detected by having each CPTR particle locate a positive terminal, then checking if the voltage drop is in the right direction.
+Capacitors explode when the current through them passes a certain threshold (to avoid shorts causing NaN voltages or currents due to a very fast growth of voltage), and if 1 or more amps passes through in the wrong direction (opposite polarity).
+The later is detected by having each CPTR particle locate a positive terminal, then checking if the voltage drop is in the right direction before checking current.

 Capacitors explode based on the following rule set:
 ```